Sally Oey

 Dr. Sally Oey is an American astronomer at the University of Michigan and an expert in massive, hot stars which are often precursors to supernovae.
 In 1999, she was awarded the Annie J. Cannon Award in Astronomy by the American Astronomical Society (AAS) and, in 2006, was invited to give an address to the 206th meeting of the AAS.
 Oey is currently a professor and is a member of the board of the Gemini Observatory.
+In 2023, the University of Michigan named her an Arthur F. Thurnau Professor in recognition of her contributions to undergraduate education.

 Early life and education

-Oey was born in Ithaca, New York, to Chinese Indonesian parents who migrated to the US in 1957.
+Oey was born in Ithaca, New York, to Chinese Indonesian parents who migrated to the U.S. in 1957.
 She attended Bryn Mawr College, graduating in 1986.
 She went on to obtain a PhD in astronomy from the University of Arizona in 1995.

 Academic career

 From 1998 to 2001, she worked at the Space Telescope Science Institute.
 From 2001 to 2004, she was an assistant astronomer at the Lowell Observatory.

 Oey's research group, Feedback Activity in Nearby Galaxies (FANG), focuses on massive star feedback to the interstellar and intergalactic medium, on a local, global and cosmic scale.
 These feedbacks include: